Investigatory malpractice

 Nature

 Investigatory malpractice refers to unethical, negligent, or improper conduct during the process of investigation, particularly in legal, scientific, or journalistic contexts.
-This problem includes actions such as fabricating evidence, suppressing facts, bias, coercion of witnesses, or failure to follow established protocols.
-Investigatory malpractice undermines the integrity of findings, can lead to wrongful convictions or misinformation, and erodes public trust in institutions.
+This problem includes actions such as fabricating evidence, suppressing information, bias, coercion of witnesses, or failure to follow established protocols.
+Investigatory malpractice undermines the integrity of findings, can lead to wrongful convictions or false conclusions, and erodes public trust in institutions.
 Addressing this issue requires strict adherence to ethical standards, transparent procedures, and accountability mechanisms to ensure that investigations are fair, accurate, and impartial.

 Background